-In addition, the tension may put into question the values with which you were raised or grew up, and this is likely an uncomfortable experience, particularly if these values are important for you, or are an important part of your identity.
-For instance, achievement, competition, being a winner, not being a loser, and success may be important foundations of who you are.
-You may wonder what makes them suddenly wrong!?
+In addition, the tension may put into question the values with which you were raised or grew up, and this is likely an uncomfortable experience, particularly if these values have been important for you, or are an important part of your identity.
+For instance, achievement, competition, being a winner, not being a loser, and success may have been important foundations of who you are.
+You may wonder what makes them suddenly feel wrong!?